michael105/static-bin/README.md

 Currently some of the builds are a bit bloated,
-I'm about to port them to minilib.
+I'm about to shrink them.

 slterm is linked with fontconfig and freetype2.